Skip to content

 By the Editorial Team ·

 OneKey Payments is a Brazilian payment institution built around betting operators, and it has the one credential most of its Pix-gateway peers lack: it holds its own Central Bank of Brazil license.
 The authorization, published in the Diário Oficial da União on March 11, 2024, makes OneKey an Instituição de Pagamento and e-money issuer in its own name, which is exactly what Brazil's Law 14.790 requires of anyone intermediating bettor money.
-Bazk reaches the same compliance by renting Banco Topázio's rails; OneKey is the licensed entity on the contract itself.
+Partner-bank gateways reach the same compliance by renting a bank's rails; OneKey is the licensed entity on the contract itself.
 The product is Pix-first and unusually deep on that rail: it shipped the first biometric Pix for bets in Brazil in February 2025 on Belvo's Open Finance infrastructure, runs Pix via Open Finance ITP, claims payouts in under 2 hours seven days a week, and wraps it in a betting-specific compliance stack (QuickPay ML KYC that blocks underage users and flags PEPs, athletes and social-program beneficiaries, plus fund segregation and automated cash-out account registration).
 The client list is real and licensed: BandBet (Grupo Bandeirantes), Alfa (alfa.bet.br) and Bet do Milhão (Grupo Silvio Santos) all named OneKey as their processor in trade press between October 2024 and August 2025, and an Atlaslive platform partnership followed in September 2025.
 The caveats cluster around everything outside Brazil and everything with a number on it.
-Mexico, Chile and Colombia are announced expansions with hired country managers, and the CNBV license Mexico's PR mentions cannot be verified anywhere; the 300+ methods on the homepage shrink to 50+ on the payouts page and 21 documented Brazil deposit methods in the API docs; monthly volume is R$3 billion or R$1.5 billion depending on which company statement you read; and no pricing of any kind is published.
+Mexico, Chile and Colombia are announced expansions with hired country managers, and the CNBV license OneKey claims for Mexico matches no registry entry; the method count slides from 300+ to 50+ to the 21 it actually documents for Brazil; monthly volume comes in at R$3 billion or R$1.5 billion depending on which OneKey statement you catch; and no pricing of any kind is published.
 Ownership runs through a UK holding company to a Spanish individual owner.
 For a licensed .bet.br operator that wants the license-holder itself processing Pix, OneKey is one of the strongest options in the market.
 For anyone else it is a Brazil bet with a LATAM roadmap attached.

 #Own BCB License#Biometric Pix#Brazil Specialist#IBIA Founding Signatory#QuickPay KYC#Atlaslive Partner